nftauthme/multi-chain-token-tracker/README.md

 ## Features

 **Multi-Chain Support**:
-  Tracks ERC-20 tokens on major blockchains, including: Ethereum, Base, Binance Smart Chain, Polygon, Avalanche, Fantom, Arbitrum, Optimism
+  Tracks ERC-20 tokens on major blockchains, including: Ethereum, Base, Binance Smart Chain, Polygon, Avalanche, Fantom, Arbitrum and Optimism

 **Real-Time Updates**:
   Instantly displays new tokens and updates details the moment they are deployed.